 6 Irish designers selling reusable, fashionable face masks right now

-Most of these Irish-designed face masks are made of antimicrobial linen and come in a range of styles and colours
+Most of these Irish-designed face masks are made of antimicrobial linen and come in a range of styles and colours.

-And while the prices of medical masks have surged (my local newsstand is selling them at an extortionate €30), designer masks have emerged to service essential workers and the general population as well.
+While the prices of medical masks have surged (my local newsstand is selling them at an extortionate €30), designer masks have emerged to service essential workers and the general population as well.

 Irish designers are making masks that are effective and stylish.
 However, smaller operations are selling out quickly, so be sure to grab one before they are all gone.